-- 122. The approved turbines must be placed in a manner to avoid all designated, "no-go" areas as well as its buffers. - 123.
-The final placement of turbines must follow a micro siting procedure involving a walk-through and identification of any sensitive areas by botanical and avifaunal specialists. - 124.
-Exclusion of sensitive ecological, heritage and paleontological areas from construction activities must inform micro siting of all development activities.
+120. The approved turbines must be placed in a manner to avoid all designated, "no-go" areas as well as its identification of any sensitive areas by botanical and avifaunal specialists.

+121. The final placement of turbines must follow a micro siting procedure involving a walk-through and inform micro siting of all development activities.